Crawl, walk, run

-The word 'fractional' - though it's been around for a while, clearly - seems to be the new buzz words for businesses.
-In case you're not sure what all the fuss is about, in this article we wanted to quickly drill down into why it may be just the thing for your team to adopt, if you want to initiate change, ensure progress, and drive efficiencies quickly and cost-effectively.
+The word 'fractional' - though it's been around for a while, clearly - seems to be the new buzz word for businesses.
+In case you're not sure what all the fuss is about, in this article we quickly drill down into why it may be just the thing for your team to adopt, if you want to initiate change, ensure progress, and drive efficiencies quickly and cost-effectively.

 Yes, all businesses do need those things, but in this day and age - especially within marketing and advertising agencies, where client budgets just ain't what they used to be - it's not a luxury that can often be afforded.